metablaster/WindowsFirewallRuleset/README.md

 If you want to apply only specific rules there are 2 ways to do this:

 1. Execute `Scripts\Deploy-Firewall.ps1` and chose `Yes` only for rulesets you want, otherwise chose `No` and hit enter to skip current ruleset.

-2. With PowerShell navigate (`cd`) to directory containing ruleset script you want and execute individual script.
+2. In PowerShell console navigate `cd` to directory containing ruleset script you want and execute individual script.

 You might want to run `Scripts\Complete-Firewall.ps1` afterwards to apply default firewall behavior if it's not already set, or you can do it manually in GPO but with limited power.
 "limited power" means `Scripts\Complete-Firewall.ps1` configures some firewall parameters which can't be adjusted in firewall GUI.

-In all 3 cases the script will delete all rules that match ruleset display group, before loading rules into GPO.
+In both cases all rules that match ruleset display group will be deleted before loading rules into GPO.

 [Table of Contents](#table-of-contents)